Skip to main content Home

 2. Use element-specific tokens to customize an element e.g. --rh-card-header-background-on-light

-3. Use theme tokens to customize the target e.g. --rh-color-interactive-primary-default-on-light
+3. Use theme tokens to customize the target e.g. --rh-color-interactive-primary-default

 4. Use element CSS Shadow Parts for greater control